A chain level Batalin-Vilkovisky structure in string topology via de Rham chains: Moore loops with marked points

 \section{Moore loops with marked points}

-Constructions of string topology operations (e.g. the loop product) require (at least) two steps: \begin{itemize} \item Fiber products of (de Rham) chains of the loop space with respect to evaluation maps. \item Concatenations of loops. \end{itemize} The differentiable space $\mca{L}=\mca{L}M$, which we studied in the previous section, is not adequate for both steps.
+Constructions of string topology operations (e.g. the loop product) require (at least) two steps: \begin{itemize} \item Fiber products of (de Rham) chains of the loop space with respect to evaluation maps. \item Concatenations of loops. \end{itemize} The differentiable space $\mca{L}=\mca{L}M$, which we studied in the previous section, is not adequate for either step.
 To avoid this trouble, in this section we introduce \textit{Moore loops with marked points}.

 We explain the plan of this section.
 Let $M$ denote a closed, oriented Riemannian manifold of dimension $d$.
-In Section 5.1, we introduce the space $\Pi$, which consists of Moore paths on $M$.
-In Section 5.2, we introduce the space $\bL_k$, which consists of Moore loops with $k+1$ marked points.
+In Section 7.1, we introduce the space $\Pi$, which consists of Moore paths on $M$.
+In Section 7.2, we introduce the space $\bL_k$, which consists of Moore loops with $k+1$ marked points.
 We define two differentiable structures on $\bL_k$, and denote the resulting differentiable spaces by $\bL_k$ and $\bL_{k, \reg}$.
-The latter is adequate to define fiber products on de Rham chain complexes, and we show that a sequence of de Rham chain complexes $(C^\dR_{*+d}(\bL_{k, \reg}))_{k \ge 0}$ has a natural structure of a cyclic dg operad with a multiplication and a unit (see Definitions \ref{150723_1}, \ref{150624_4}).
-This is a key geometric input in the definition of the chain complex $C^{\mca{L}M}_*$, which we explain in Section 6.
-Sections 5.3--5.5 are devoted to proofs of technical Lemmas \ref{150624_2}, \ref{150624_3}, \ref{150626_5}, which we state in the end of Section 5.2.
+The latter space $\bL_{k,\reg}$ is adequate to define fiber products on de Rham chain complexes, and we show that the sequence of de Rham chain complexes $(C^\dR_{*+d}(\bL_{k, \reg}))_{k \ge 0}$ has a natural cyclic dg operad structure with a multiplication and a unit (see Definitions \ref{150624_4} and \ref{150723_1}).
+This is the operad $\mca{O}_M$ which appeared in Theorem \ref{160408_1}, namely $\mca{O}_M(k):= C^\dR_{*+d}(\bL_{k,\reg})$ for every $k \ge 0$.
+Sections 7.3--7.5 are devoted to proofs of Lemmas \ref{150624_2}, \ref{150624_3} and \ref{150626_5}, which we state at the end of Section 7.2.
+These technical lemmas play important roles in Section 8, which is devoted to proofs of results presented in Section 3.1.